whispabenin/whispa/README.md

 # README #

-Bootship is a startup theme for Advanced user who want to build professional WordPress theme based on Bootstrap.
+WHISPA is a startup theme for Advanced user who want to build professional WordPress theme based on Bootstrap.

 ### How to install this WordPress Theme via ftp? ###